rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Wanted means popular, needed means stable.
 However, basic principles of FP will probably find a wider use (as discussed in [Extraneous loads that grow](#extraneous-loads-that-grow)).
-I plan to return to discussion of cognitive aspects of FP in my next post.

 _side_note_start
 **In a parallel dimension** Alonso Church did not take a temporary break from lambda calculus and showed it to his student, Alan Turning.
 The first computer hardware was based on SKI calculus.
 In that dimension kids learn mathematics with proofs, imperative programming is considered a great addition after programmers learn the principles.
 In that dimension